Are you a barber in need of marketing ideas to boost your business? You’ve come to the right place.

 Other points to consider include:

 - You don’t need to be active on all social media platforms, but you do need to be on those used by your target audience.
-Pall Mall Barbers have profiles on seven different platforms, but are only very active on four.
+Pall Mall Barbers have profiles on seven different platforms but are only very active on four.
 London Barbers have limited themselves to Facebook and Instagram only.

 - Try to keep the username consistent across all platforms.
 Not as easy as it sounds, with Pall Mall Barbers managing without too much difficulty, but London Barbers having a slight variation between their two usernames.

 - Have a monthly social media marketing budget.
-It is becoming increasingly difficult to reach your full audience on Facebook without boosting posts, and running sponsored posts.
+It is becoming increasingly difficult to reach your full audience on Facebook without boosting posts and running sponsored posts.
 But that isn’t the only reason to run paid marketing campaigns.
 They’re also a very effective way to reach potential customers who don’t know about you yet.
 Social media marketing allows you to be quite precise with your targeting, from general demographics, through to interests, and narrowly defined in terms of location too.

 Get your business into your customers’ pockets

 Additionally, it also promotes brand awareness and affinity, since your logo is now displayed as an app icon on their phone screen.

-Marketing is never easy for small businesses, which is why an approach that combines both passive and active marketing is best.
-Your passive marketing channels such as your brand, your website, and SEO aren’t entirely passive.
+Barbershop marketing is never easy, which is why an approach that combines both passive and active marketing is best.
+Your passive barbershop marketing channels such as your brand, your website, and SEO aren’t entirely passive.